alanng10/class-lang/Info/Article/Word/a.md

 Word "call" has meaning that is trigger maide.

+Word "part" has meaning that is comp list.

 Word "get" has meaning that is trigger got.

 Word "set" has meaning that is trigger assign got.